Establish a Partnership, Establish a Program

 The NGAF TA Center is glad to answer any and all questions on how the relationships between the U.S. Department of Agriculture (USDA), non-profit organizations and government agencies, and retailers function.

 Below is a rough process and timeline of the USDA funding cycle for GusNIP projects.
 The exact dates are subject to change during each application cycle, but this is the general order of the grant process.
 Retailers typically begin the process with grantees at two different points.
 First, they could work with the grantee prior to an application and begin to build their relationship and program for anticipated funding.
 Alternatively, if a grantee does not have a retailer lined up to work with from their application, they will begin to seek out retailers post-award.
+You may download the graphic here.

 Request for Applications Released: The USDA National Institute of Food and Agriculture (NIFA) releases annual requests for application (RFA) for the GusNIP program.
 Once USDA releases a request for application (RFA) applicants generally have 45-60 days to submit their proposal.
 Only non-profits and state agencies are eligible to apply, which is why a retailer must work with a grantee.